jcrobak/parquet-python/docs/source/details.rst

 This value can be stored in float and time fields, and will be read back such that the original data is recovered.
 They are not, however, the same thing as missing values, and if querying the resultant files using other frameworks, this should be born in mind.
+With ``has_nulls=None`` (the default) on writing, float and time fields will not write separate NULLs information, and the metadata will give num_nulls=0.

 Because of the ``NaN`` encoding for NULLs, pandas is unable to represent missing data in an integer field.
 In practice, this means that fastparquet will never